Assistant Professor, Teaching Stream - Nursing

 The city is home to a burgeoning research environment.
 The area boasts the fourth-largest cluster of medical expertise in North America.
 The downtown "Discovery District," in which the St. George campus of the University of Toronto is situated, contains nine teaching hospitals, numerous scientific research institutes, and MaRS, an innovation centre that brings ideas in science and technology together with business acumen and financing.
 This intellectual dynamism is evident across all areas of research, education and the arts in the city.

-The Lawrence S. Bloomberg Faculty of Nursing was ranked third in the 2016 QS World University Rankings by Subject for nursing, and is a research-intensive Faculty that embraces the University's tripartite mission of excellence in research, education, and practice.
-The Bloomberg Faculty of Nursing offers multiple innovative graduate and undergraduate degree programs, drawing on a partnership with one of North America's largest academic health science complexes; the Toronto Academic Health Sciences Network (TAHSN), which incorporates nine multi-site, fully affiliated teaching hospitals, as well as a network of affiliated community hospitals and public health agencies.
+The Lawrence S. Bloomberg Faculty of Nursing was ranked first in Canada and sixth in the world in the 2017 QS World University Rankings by Subject for nursing, and is a research-intensive Faculty that embraces the University's tripartite mission of excellence in research, education, and practice.
+The Bloomberg Faculty of Nursing offers multiple innovative graduate and undergraduate degree programs, drawing on a partnership with one of North America's largest academic health science complexes; the Toronto Academic Health Sciences Network, which incorporates nine multi-site, fully affiliated teaching hospitals, as well as a network of affiliated community hospitals and public health agencies.
 The Faculty is committed to the mission of international leadership in nursing research and education.
 Through the leadership and mentorship of outstanding faculty members, the Faculty's graduates excel in professional practice, lead in nursing research and scholarship, and improve health locally and globally.

 The Bloomberg Faculty of Nursing offers a 20-month, second entry, Baccalaureate program.
-In addition, the Faculty offers a highly sought after professional master's program comprising three fields (clinical, health systems leadership and administration and nurse practitioner) and a world-leading doctoral program.
+In addition, the Faculty offers a highly sought after professional master's program comprising three fields (clinical nursing, health systems leadership and administration, and nurse practitioner) and a world-leading doctoral program.

 All qualified candidates are invited to apply by clicking on the link below.
-Applications should include a cover letter, curriculum vitae, teaching dossier (including a statement of teaching philosophy), and a statement outlining current and future scholarly activities.
-If you have questions about this position, please contact firstname.lastname@example.org.
+Applications should include a cover letter, curriculum vitae, teaching dossier (including a statement of teaching philosophy and teaching evalutations), and a statement outlining current and future scholarly activities.
+If you have questions about this position, please contact email@example.com.
 All application materials should be submitted online.

-Applicants should also provide three reference letters sent directly by the referee to the department via e-mail to email@example.com by April 3, 2017.
-Review of applications will begin after April 3, 2017, and applications will be accepted until the position is filled.
+Applicants should also provide three reference letters sent directly by the referee (signed and on letterhead) to the department via e-mail to firstname.lastname@example.org by April 10, 2018.
+Review of applications will begin after April 10, 2018, and applications will be accepted until the position is filled.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.